Independent Evangelical-Lutheran Church: Basics

 The SELK has declined to join the Lutheran World Federation, viewing that body as theologically too liberal.
 Nevertheless, the Evangelical Lutheran Free Church (Germany), formerly in communion with the SELK, suspended relations in 1987 over perceived doctrinal laxity within SELK.

 The SELK does not ordain women as pastors, and is strictly against the blessing of gay couples.
 This is in contrast to the German mainline Protestant churches, which do ordain women to ministry and allow the blessing of gay couples.
-The mainline Protestant churches (about 25 million members) are organized as the Evangelical Church in Germany (Evangelische Kirche in Deutschland, EKD).
+The mainline Protestant churches (about 25 million members) are organized as the Protestant Church in Germany (Evangelische Kirche in Deutschland, EKD).

-Church Structure
+Church structure

 The bishop of the SELK is elected by the synod.
 The current bishop is Hans-Jörg Voigt.
-The main office of the SELK is in Hannover, and is managed by the executive dean Michael Schätzel.
+The main office of the SELK is in Hannover and is managed by the executive church council, since January 2024 and currently Daniel Soluk.
 The SELK is divided in four main districts, with a provost heading each one.
 These four districts are divided again in sub-districts, each in turn led by a superintendent.